aha-project/aha-project.github.io/index.md

-# Using AHA
+# About AHA

-AHA is a suite of tools, presently this is two halves, the AHA-Scraper host scraper component which gathers the information, and AHA-GUI visualizer which displays the results of the scraper.
+AHA is a suite of tools, presently this is two halves, the [AHA-Scraper](https://github.com/ESIC-DA/AHA-Scraper) host scraper component which gathers the information, and [AHA-GUI](https://github.com/ESIC-DA/AHA-GUI) visualizer which displays the results of the scraper.

 # Using AHA-Scraper

-## Windows
+## Running on Windows

 ### Dependencies